Georgy Gause: The struggle for existence by competitive exclusion

-In 1932, Gause published what has become known as the competitive exclusion principle, based on experimental work done with mixed cultures of both yeast and Paramecium species.
+In 1932, Gause published what has become known as the competitive exclusion principle, based on experimental work on mixed cultures of both yeast and Paramecium species.
 Aphoristically, it was formulated as "One niche — one species".
 The principle asserts that no two species with similar ecological niches can coexist in a stable equilibrium, meaning that when two species compete for exactly the same requirements, one will be slightly more efficient than the other and will reproduce at a higher rate as a result.
 The fate of the less efficient species is local extinction.

 In another series of experiments with the infusorians Paramecium as prey and Didinium as a predator, imitating periodical migrations, he obtained nearly ideally sinusoidal fluctuations of the abundances in this model, previously modeled only theoretically.
 It appeared in English as an abridged version in USA, and finally published in Russian only in 1984.

-One of the first acceptances of the advantages of polycultures was also obtained by Gause on Paramecium.
+Gause also obtained the first evidence for the advantages of polycultures was also by on Paramecium.
 He studied ecologically similar species of infusorians.
 Keeping them as monocultures he obtained higher abundances of individual species than in polyculture.
-Meanwhile, significantly higher was the overall abundance of the polyculture.
+Meanwhile, the overall abundance of the polyculture was significantly higher.

-In 1940 Gause prepares a monograph Ecology and some problems of the origin of species.
-The original manuscript in Russian was not published due to start of the World War II in the Soviet Union.
+In 1940 Gause prepared a monograph Ecology and some problems of the origin of species.
+The original manuscript in Russian was not published, o account of the start of World War II in the Soviet Union.
 It appeared in as an abridged version in USA, and finally published in Russian only in 1984.

 Protoplasm asymmetry

-In the 1930s Gause conducted a series of studies, dedicated to the protoplasm asymmetry.
-These works raised interest among biogeochemists, including V.V.
+In the 1930s Gause conducted a series of studies of protoplasm asymmetry.
+This work raised interest among biogeochemists, including V.V.
 Vernadsky.

 The search for new antibiotics

-From 1939 Gause began studies of antibiotics.
-Seemed like a sudden change in research topic, but this was a development of his interests in the struggle for survival, and antibiotic activity was a mean.
-Later he focuses his research on practical applications for his new principle and turns to microbiology and medical science.
+From 1939 Gause began to study antibiotics.
+This may seem to be a sudden change in research topic, but it was a development of his interests in the struggle for survival, and antibiotic activity was a mean.
+Later he focused his research on practical applications for his new principle and turned to microbiology and medical science.
 Working with a strain of Bacillus brevis, he noticed an inhibition on the growth of Staphylococcus aureus when the two were in mixed culture.
 The inhibition of S. aureus was caused by a metabolite produced by B. brevis.
 Gause isolated this product and named it Gramicidin S. The antibiotic went into mass production during World War II and saved many lives.
 For his part in its development, Gause was awarded the Stalin Prize and named director of the Institute for New Antibiotics in Moscow in 1946.
 As director, Gause helped to design and manufacture many novel antibiotics of which a few had anti-tumor capacities.
-Due to such abrupt change in scientific interests many biologists failed to unite the evolutionist and the microbiologist in one personality.
+Due to such abrupt change in scientific interests many biologists failed to realize that the evolutionist and the microbiologist were the same person.